-Previously, Dr. Aziz was also a senior fellow at NY think tank, World Policy Institute.
+Previously, Dr. Aziz was also a senior fellow at New York City think tank, World Policy Institute.
 She served as chairwoman of a small team that co-launched the New Silk Road Generation, the first e-mentoring program for university students in Afghanistan.
 She was a Senior Teaching Fellow in the Politics and International Studies Department at the University of London's SOAS focused on South Asian politics.
 She taught an undergraduate course on British politics and democratic institutions at the London School of Economics (LSE), winning three teaching awards.
 At the LSE, she was the C&J Modi/Narayanan Fellow while pursuing her doctoral research on the moral economy.

-Before her Ph.D., she worked in investment banking and media; she earned a Bachelor's at Brown University, a Master's at Columbia University, a Master's at the LSE and a research certification in Leveraging Crowds in the Public Sector at the NYU Polytechnic School of Engineering.
+Before her Ph.D., she worked in investment banking and media; she earned a Bachelor's at Brown University, a Master's at Columbia University, a Master's at the LSE, and a research certification in Leveraging Crowds in the Public Sector at the NYU Polytechnic School of Engineering.